ciscoheat/superforms-web/src/routes/concepts/spa/+page.md

 # Single-page applications (SPA)

-Even though the validation has its place on the server, it's possible to use the whole Superforms library on the client in single page applications, aka SPA.
+Even though validation has its place on the server, it's possible to use the whole Superforms library on the client in single page applications.
 A SPA is easy to create with SvelteKit, [fully documented here](https://kit.svelte.dev/docs/single-page-apps).

 ## Usage